Q: What is the council-manager form of government as used by the City of Madison Heights?

 Q: What is the council’s function?

 A: The council is the legislative body; its members are the community’s decision makers.
-The council approves the budget and tax levy and also focuses on the community’s goals, major projects and and other areas such as community growth, land use development, capital improvement plans and financing, and strategic planning.
-The council hires a professional manager to carry out the administrative responsibilities, and supervises the manager’s performance.
+The council also focuses on the community’s goals, major projects and such long-term considerations as community growth, land use development, capital improvement plans, capital financing and strategic planning.
+The council hires a professional manager to carry out the administrative responsibilities and supervises the manager’s performance.

 Q: Where does the mayor of the city fit in?